 Continued Focus on ESG Efforts, Including Additional Information on our Diversity, Equity and Inclusion Efforts.
 Several investors continue to ask that we provide an enhanced level of reporting regarding our ESG policies and procedures, as well as additional information regarding our diversity, equity and inclusion efforts.
-We incorporated this feedback into our 2020 ESG report, which we published in the third quarter of 2021, and we intend to expand this reporting in future ESG reports.
+We incorporated this feedback into our 2021 year-end ESG report, and we intend to continue expanding this reporting in future ESG reports.
+Several investors also asked that we consider setting longer-term carbon reduction and other ESG specific goals for our hospitality business, as well as including additional ESG goals as a component of our annual incentive compensation programs.
+We will be mindful of these requests as we design our ESG and compensation programs for future years.